NOVA

 // Mining for medicine.

-The simple version: Imagine a global treasure hunt where the treasure is a molecule that could cure a disease.
-Thousands of participants search independently, and the ones who find the most promising candidates get rewarded.
-The best discoveries are shared openly.
+The simple version: Imagine a global treasure hunt where the prize is a molecule that could become a medicine.
+Every week the team picks a new disease-related protein.
+Thousands of search strategies run in parallel, and the cleanest hits get paid.

 How it works: